Skip to main content

 | expr && expr

 Logical expressions require the type of the left subexpression to be Boolean.
-The type of the right subexpression must be a supertype of Boolean (including Boolean itself).
+The type of the right subexpression must be a supertype of Boolean.
+The only supertypes of Boolean are Void and Boolean itself.
 The entire expression will have the same type as the type of the right subexpression.

 Logical expressions are evaluated by first evaluating the left subexpression.
 Then, the value of that expression determines the value of the entire expression as follows: